Turki bin Muqrin Al Saud

-Turki bin Muqrin Al Saud (تركي بن مقرن بن عبدالعزيز آل سعود; born 1973) is a pilot, businessman, the CEO of Rabigh Wings Aviation Academy (RWAA), and a member of the House of Saud.
+Turki bin Muqrin Al Saud (تركي بن مقرن بن عبدالعزيز آل سعود; born 1973) is a pilot, businessman, the CEO of Rabigh Wings Aviation Academy (RWAA), and a member of the House of Saud, one of the grandsons of Saudi Arabia's founder King Abdulaziz.
 He also is the president of the Saudi Air Sports Federation.

 Early life

-Prince Turki was born in 1973.
-Prince Turki is the son of former Crown Prince Muqrin bin Abdulaziz, nephew of King Salman of Saudi Arabia, and one of King Abdulaziz's grandsons.
+Prince Turki was born in 1973 to former Crown Prince Muqrin bin Abdulaziz.
+He is a nephew of King Salman of Saudi Arabia and one of the grandsons of Saudi's founder King Abdulaziz.
 He is a brother of Mansour bin Muqrin and Fahd bin Muqrin.

 Career

-In a Saudi Gazette interview, Prince Turki gave the synopsis, "I have been flying since 1991 and started with helicopters in the UK.
-When I moved back to Saudi Arabia, I learned from many people that it is much easier to fly fixed wing here than helicopters, so I went to study fixed wing flying and got my licence.
-I now hold the US Federal Aviation Agency (FAA) licence.
-Since I started flying in Saudi Arabia, I met many pilots and other people who would love to fly here, so I decided to start a flying school about two years ago."

-Prince Turki is "a licensed helicopter and fixed wing pilot," and a board member of the Saudi Aviation Club.
+Prince Turki is a licensed helicopter and fixed wing pilot, and a board member of the Saudi Aviation Club.
 Prince Turki is a founding shareholder of the Arabian Shield Cooperative Insurance Company, holding 2% of the company.
 Prince Turki founded and owns a real-estate company in Turkey.
-Before RWAA, Prince Turki established aviation schools in the United Kingdom and Lebanon.
+Before Rabigh Wings Aviation Academy (RWAA), Prince Turki established aviation schools in the United Kingdom and Lebanon.
 He is also one of the main shareholders of RWAA.

 On 27 May 2012, the Royal Jordanian Air Academy (RJAA) signed a Memorandum of Understanding with Rabigh Wings Aviation Academy "to develop cooperation between the two academies and share experiences in the fields of aviation and aircraft maintenance."
-The MoU was signed by Turki bin Muqrin bin Abdul-Aziz, and Director General of RJAA Captain Mohammed Khawaldeh.
+The MoU was signed by Prince Turki and Director General of RJAA Captain Mohammed Khawaldeh.

+Prince Turki began flying helicopters in the UK in 1991, later earning a fixed-wing license in Saudi Arabia.
+He told the Saudi Gazette that his experience with other aspiring pilots in the Kingdom led him to establish a flying school.

 Prince Turki is chairman of the Saudi Development and Training Company.